Zephyrus: An Agentic Framework for Weather Science: Experimental Results

 Performance breakdown by difficulty level reveals interesting patterns (detailed results in Appendices \ref{sec:difficulty_breakdown} and \ref{sec:task_wise_results}).
-On easy tasks, which primarily involve data analysis questions, \ours\ agents perform well with 78.7-88.1\% correctness.
-Medium difficulty tasks show moderate performance with 39.9-50.5\% correctness.
-However, on hard tasks, all models struggle significantly, with \ours\ agents achieving similar performance to text-only baselines.
-This suggests that while current LLMs can effectively solve simple data analysis problems that pop up in meteorology, they do not yet possess the capability to reason about abstract weather phenomena even when provided with tools.

-Task-wise analysis of "Hard" tasks reveals nuanced insights.
-For generating meteorological discussions and forecasts for the continental United States, models show promise with \oursreflective\ + GPT-5-Mini achieving an average discussion score of 0.31.
+On easy tasks, which primarily involve data analysis questions, \ours\ agents perform well with 76.2-90.9\% correctness.
+Medium difficulty tasks show moderate performance with 49.3-63.5\% correctness.
+However, on hard tasks, all models struggle significantly, with \ours\ agents achieving 14.2\%-37.7\% correctness.
+This suggests that while current LLMs can effectively solve simple data analysis problems that arise in meteorology, they do not yet possess the capability to reason about weather phenomena directly from data even when provided with relevant tools.
+For generating meteorological discussions and forecasts for the continental United States, models show promise with \oursreflective\ + GPT-5.2 achieving an average discussion score of 0.43.
 This contrasts sharply with global climate forecasting tasks spanning three months, where all models fail completely, highlighting the current limitations in long-term, large-scale weather reasoning.